wazuh/wazuh-documentation/source/cloud-service/account-billing/index.rst

 ..
 Copyright (C) 2020 Wazuh, Inc.

 .. meta::
-  :description: Learn more about how to manage your cloud environments and the actions that can be performed in your account using the Wazuh Cloud Console.
+  :description: Learn more about managing your cloud environments and the actions that can be performed in your account using the Wazuh Cloud Console in this section.

 .. _cloud_account_billing: